UjvalMadhu/Projects-in-C/README.md

        $ gcc [File_Name].c
        $ ./a.out
 The first line compiles the code and the second line produces the output.
+If you are using a different compiler, make sure to read the documentation regarding compiling and running the code.

 Motivation: This contains various C programs that are done for the purpose of learning the language especially for use in embedded systems programming.
 The code will be explained in a beginner friendly manner so that anyone can implement and learn them.